urbit/docs/tutorials/arvo/cli-tutorial.md

 ```
 This is a gate that takes in the `sole-id` corresponding to the session and the
 `command` noun parsed by `+command-parser` and returns a `list` of `card`s and
-`_this`, which is Gall agent core including its state.
+`_this`, which is our shoe agent core including its state.
 ```hoon
   =-  [[%shoe ~ %sole -]~ this]
 ```